 KJEP Project will be implemented through both the Ministry of Cooperatives and MSME (MCMSME) and the Ministry of Investments, Trade, and Industries (MITI) which will focus on the different components of the project.
 While MITI will implement Component 1 (Business Climate and Investment Reform) while Component 3 (Green MSME financing) will be implemented by Kenya Development Corporation (KDC) which is a Semi-Autonomous Government Agency (SAGA) in the Ministry of Industry, Trade and Investments (MITI).
 The State Department for MSMEs (SDMSME) in the MCMSME will implement Component 2 (MSME cluster competitiveness) of the Project and play an overall role in the reporting of the project.
 SDMSME will closely collaborate with MITI [State Department of Investment] implementing sub-component 1.1.
-A Project Steering Committee and Technical Working Group drawing membership from all implementing entities will ensure smooth implementation coordination.
-Two dedicated Project Implementation Units (PIUs) structures - one in each ministry will be leveraged for day-to-day management of the project with one Project Implementing Unit (PIU) under the State Department of Investments (SDI) (within MITI) playing the coordination role for Components 1 and 3, and the second PIU under Micro and Small Enterprise Authority (MSEA) (within MCMSME) playing the coordination role for Component 2.
+A Project Steering Committee and Technical Working Group drawing membership from all implementation Units (PIUs) structures - one in each ministry will be leveraged for day-to-day management of the project with one Project Implementing Unit (PIU) under the State Department of Investments (SDI) (within MITI) playing the coordination role for Components 1 and 3, and the second PIU under Micro and Small Enterprise Authority (MSEA) (within MCMSME) playing the coordination role for Component 2.